-Today the important center of carnival is the Rhineland, while it is also celebrated in other parts of Germany.
+Today the important center of the carnival is the Rhineland, while it is also celebrated in other parts of Germany.
 Depending on where you are, this event is called by a various amount of names as like “Karnevall” or “Fasching”.

 Date and time are chosen with “11” because, in medieval times, this number was associated with folly, prank, and fun while in Christianity this number is connected with sin and profanity.

-Rosenmontag (Rose Monday) marks the highlight of the celebrations which is the Monday before Ash Wednesday which marks the end of carnival.
+Rosenmontag (Rose Monday) marks the highlight of the celebrations which is the Monday before Ash Wednesday which marks the end of the carnival.

 Also, people are given sweets or other small presents from the trucks and scream “Narrenrufe” (foolish slogans) as “Helau” or “Alaaf”.

 Many people also meet in big halls for such events.
 There, one can see the “Elerfat” most likely sitting on a stage and giving speeches called “Büttenrede” which are mostly very ironic or cynical and lampoon politicians or public events of the last year.
-Additionally, one can see musicians and dancing “Funkenmariechen” who are female dancers wearing a typical carnival outfit – they are a bit like the cheerleaders of carnival.
+Additionally, one can see musicians and dancing “Funkenmariechen” who are female dancers wearing a typical carnival outfit – they are a bit like the cheerleaders of the carnival.

 “Aschermittwoch” (Ash Wednesday) marks the end of the celebrations.
 A straw doll called “Nubbel” is burned as a scapegoat for all of the sins which were made during the fifth season.
-At midnight all of the celebrations are over.
+At midnight all of the Karnevall celebrations are over.

 |der Karnevall / der Fasching||carnival|